 Last, but not least, I wouldn’t be the owner of The Glitter Bomb without mentioning that sometimes you can also find these liquid watercolors with glitter.
 Availability goes in and out, but HandyArt and Colorations have both been known to have glitter varieties and they are absolutely gorgeous.

-And if you have any questions about using liquid watercolors for kids that I didn’t address, make sure to drop those in the comments below as well.
+If you have any questions about using liquid watercolors for kids that I didn’t address, make sure to drop those in the comments below as well.
 If you missed the first post all about pan watercolors, make sure to go back and read it here.